 How things change

 It’s difficult to imagine today the heat, dust, noise and dirt that must have dominated the scene back then.
 Today, its picturesque surroundings are a haven for wildlife, native plants and visitors with curious minds, keen to explore.
-Back then, as one young Victorian tinplate worker observed: “It was so hot the sweat ran out of our shoes.”
+Back then, as one young Victorian tinplate worker observed:

 In its heyday, tinplate from Aberdulais was exported across the globe, until the Americans moved to protect their own infant industry and slapped huge tariffs on tinplate imports.
 Aberdulais’ days were numbered.